Ex-Mugabe henchman dubbed 'The Crocodile' takes office in Zimbabwe

-Zimbabwe may have seen off aging despot Robert Mugabe, but the country now finds itself in the jaws of “The Crocodile” — a former guerrilla fighter and despised henchman accused of overseeing the deaths of thousands of political opponents.
+Zimbabwe may have rid itself of aging despot Robert Mugabe, but the country now finds itself in the jaws of “the Crocodile” — a former guerrilla fighter and despised henchman accused of overseeing the deaths of thousands of political opponents.

-Emmerson Mnangagwa was sworn in Friday as the southern African nation’s first new leader in nearly four decades.
+The ex-fighter, Emmerson Mnangagwa, was sworn in Friday as the southern African nation’s first new leader in nearly four decades.
 He has promised to create a “new, unfolding democracy.”

-“I pledge myself to be your servant,” he told cheering crowds in Harare Wednesday night after Mugabe finally quit in the wake of last week’s military coup.
+He greeted an exuberant crowd of tens of thousands in Harare, the capital, with a raised fist and promised to fix the country's rampant unemployment.
+"I must hit the ground running," he said.

 But the ex-spy chief, who served for decades as Mugabe's ruthless enforcer, is still the subject of U.S. sanctions targeting officials in Zimbabwe’s opaque and repressive regime.